 One advantage that it has over the Eero Mesh system is that it supports Amazon Alexa and Google Assistant voice commands.
 So yeah, you will able to get things done over voice commands.
 At the same time, setting it up is a breeze.
 The companion app guides you through the process.

 As noted earlier, the EXO AC3000 delivers a solid performance.
 It maintains a strong connection even when you are at a considerable distance from the router, which was an issue with the Eero router above.
-And well, the whooping six thousand reviews and the average rating of 4.5-stars backs this claim.
+And well, the whooping six thousand reviews back this claim.

 If you are already into Google's products like Home speakers and the likes, it makes sense to invest in the Google Nest.
 The Nest supports Wi-Fi 5 and is perhaps one of the most popular mesh Wi-Fi routers out there.
 It promises a solid performance, and as per the folks at CNET, it delivers one of the best performance among the current crop of Wi-Fi 5 routers.
 Both the routers and the 'Points' bundle a sleek and inconspicuous look.
 The crux of this router is that you can prioritize devices on the network.
 That comes in handy if you want to watch a high-res show on your TV or play a game.